eclipse-lsp4j/lsp4j/documentation/README.md

 # Launch and connect with a `LanguageClient`

 Now that you have an actual implementation you can connect it with a remote client.
-Let's assume you have an `Inputstream` and an `Outputstream`, over which you want to communicate with a language client.
+Let's assume you have an `InputStream` and an `OutputStream`, over which you want to communicate with a language client.

 The utility class `LSPLauncher` does most of the wiring for you.
 Here is the code needed.